Intelligence Ministry Violently Arrests Teenage Ethnic Arab Activist in Khuzestan

 “The officials wanted to scare him so that he wouldn’t go to protest rallies again,” added Mohammad Kab-Aomair.
 “As a matter of fact, Ali was very careful and had even deleted photos from his Instagram page that showed him in traditional Arab clothing because the officials are very sensitive about it, but they suddenly raided his home and arrested him.”

-Iran’s security establishment, including the Intelligence Ministry and Revolutionary Guards, view any form of domestic activism—especially by non-Persians who could be accused of harboring separatist ambitions—as a potential threat to the Islamic Republic and often arrest activists on trumped up charges to silence them.
+Iran’s security establishment, including the Intelligence Ministry and Islamic Revolutionary Guard Corps (IRGC), view any form of domestic activism—especially by non-Persians who could be accused of harboring separatist ambitions—as a potential threat to the Islamic Republic and often arrest activists on trumped up charges to silence them.

 “The agents raided Ali’s home on February 8 without warning,” Mohammad Kab-Aomair told the Campaign.
 “They searched the whole house and confiscated computers, books and Ali’s mobile phone.”